-Traditionally Yorkshire pudding was served with the gravy as a first course before the beef, it was a way of filling you up to make the meat go further, these days though we tend to serve it with the meat.
-For parties, mini Yorkshire puddings make a tasty canapé with cold roast beef and a little creamed horseradish sauce.
+Traditionally, Yorkshire puds were served with gravy as a first course before beef.
+It was a clever way of filling people up to make the meat go further.
+These days, though, we tend to serve our puds with meat and veg in one dish.

-Yorkshire pudding also makes a delicious dessert with golden syrup or maple syrup poured over, or baked with fruit such as peaches or cherries for American popovers and French clafouti.
+Yorkshire puds also make a delicious dessert with ice cream and golden syrup or maple syrup or filled with fruit such as roasted peaches or cherries, and a dollop of whipped cream.

-And on the off-chance that you've not eaten them all, here's how to use them and other Sunday lunch leftovers.
+And on the off-chance that you've not eaten them all, here's how to re-use them and other Sunday lunch leftovers.

 How to make Yorkshire puddings